nng555/nng555.github.io/_posts/2023-03-10-between-worlds-summarize.md

 *Hover or click on a token generated from the LLM to view the in-context datamodel weights for the prompt tokens.*

+Here we consider a summarization task on movie reviews.
+We can detect when the LLM copies text from the prompt when a single token has an extremely high datamodel weight relative to the other tokens (i.e. "WTF moments").

 <hr>

 <script type='module' src="/assets/scores/between.js"> </script>